bystrogenomics/bystro/perl/README.md

 ## Annotation Fields for Default Human Assembly hg38 and hg19 Bystro Annotation Databases

+The default Bystro Annotation Databases for humans (hg38 and hg19) contain a large number of annotations, including transcript annotations, regulatory annotations, and conservation scores.
+Below are the default fields outputted by the Bystro Annotator when using the latest default hg38 and hg19 databases.
+See [INSTALL.md#databases](./INSTALL.md#databases) for more information on how to download these databases.

+The total number of annotation fields outputted when using the default Human hg38 Bystro Annotation Databases is 226.

 ### Basic Fields

 Sourced from the input file, or calculated based on input fields from the VCF or SNP file pre-processor.